andycranston/ipv4grep/README.md

 /proc/
 ```

-are ignored.
+are ignored by the `ipv4grep` command.
 This is because on a Linux system the content of the files
 under these directories is dynamic.
 Also trying to read from some of
-these files will cause the `ipv4grep` command to block.
+these files will cause the `ipv4grep` command to hang/block on the read operation.

 If you do not want this to happen then delete these lines: